martinwrangenby/gui-autotest-wdio/README.md

 ### Environment

 The framework comes with a dockerized Selenium Grid environment containing nodes for Google Chrome, Firefox and Microsort Edge where the tests can be executed.
 By default, the grid env serves a maximum concurrency of 2 instances per browser.
-By setting the env variable `NODE_CONCURRENCY` you can alter this which for instance can be handy in a CI context where you might wanna run with a higher concurrency if you have beefy runners.
+By setting the env variable `NODE_CONCURRENCY` you can alter this which for instance can be handy in a CI context where you might wanna run with a higher concurrency if you have beefy runners (given that the framework had more tests to run in total than it has now).
 This will also affect how many tests webdriverIO will run concurrently accordingly.
 Note that you have to restart the env when you've altered this value.
 To start the env, run: